Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 the time domain to the frequency doamin.

-The data in the windows were then summarized using mean, standard deviation and mean frequency on the data in individual windows.
+The data in the windows were then summarized using mean, standard deviation, mean frequency and some other functions on the data in individual windows.
-Mean frequency computed a weighted average of the frequency components.
+(Mean frequency computed a weighted average of the frequency components.
-Obviously this was only done for spectral quantities.
+Obviously this was only done for spectral quantities.)

 The resulting measurements were normalized (across all subjects and activities) and bounded within [-1,1].